chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/gladiator.md

 aliases: ["Gladiator"]
 ---
 # Gladiator
 *Source: Monster Manual p.
-346. Available in the SRD.*
+346, Mythic Odysseys of Theros.
+Available in the SRD.*

 Gladiators battle for the entertainment of raucous crowds.
 Some gladiators are brutal pit fighters who treat each match as a life-or-death struggle, while others are professional duelists who command huge fees but rarely fight to the death.